Saloni21098/IonNTxPred/README.md

 ## 📌 Introduction
 **IonNTxPred** is developed to help researchers identify proteins and peptides that modulate ion channels such as **sodium (Na⁺)**, **potassium (K⁺)**, **calcium (Ca²⁺)**, and **others**.
 It integrates traditional ML models, motif discovery, and state-of-the-art protein language models (PLMs) to deliver accurate predictions and insightful biological analysis.
-It employs large language model word embeddings as features for predicting neurotoxic activity.
-The final model offers **Prediction, Protein-Scanning, and Design** modules, implemented using machine learning and protein language models.
+It employs large language model for predicting toxic activity against ion channel.
+The final model offers **Prediction, Protein-Scanning, and Design** modules, implemented using protein language models.

 🔗 Visit the web server for more information: [IonNTxPred Web Server](http://webs.iiitd.edu.in/raghava/ionntxpred)